 A vertical list of UI design topics with accompanying icons: 'Typography,' 'Color theory,' 'Grids and layouts,' 'UI elements and components,' and 'Visual hierarchy,' displayed in a clean, modern style with rounded labels.

-Step 2: Dive Into Design Systems
+Step 2: Dive into design systems

 The second step in your journey to learn UI design should be diving into design systems.
 Study comprehensive design systems to sharpen your understanding of interaction patterns and components.